ejifa/Tip-Calculator/README.md

 # Description
-Tip Calculator (TipTap) is a tiny iOS app prepared for the CodePath assignment in order to qualify for iOS for Designers course starting in February.
+Tip Calculator (TipTap) is a tiny iOS app prepared for the CodePath assignment in order to qualify for iOS for Designers course starting on February 9th.

 # Time Spent on the Assignment
 8 Hours